aridjayarecipes/cutesrecipes.web.app/content/post/2536-recipe-of-quick-cabbage-soup.md

 1. Wash and Cut all vegetables
 1. In a cooking pot add 4 cups of water
 1. Add all your ingredients
-1. Cook for 30 minutes or until it's tender enjoy while still hot
+1. Cook for 30 minutes or until it&#39;s tender enjoy while still hot
 1. 3 times a week have 1 bowl of cabbage soup